cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Cron Builds

-It is possible to configure invocations of re-occurring builds via a well-known Cron expressions.
+It is possible to configure invocations of re-occurring builds via the well-known Cron expressions.
 Cron builds can be configured on a repository's settings page instead of configuring them in `.cirrus.yml`.

-It's possible to configure several cron builds with unique `names` which will be avaialbale via `CIRRUS_CRON` [environment variable](#environment-variables).
+It's possible to configure several cron builds with unique `names` which will be available via `CIRRUS_CRON` [environment variable](#environment-variables).
 Each cron build should specify *branch* to trigger new builds for and a cron expression compatible with Quarts.
-Please use [this generator](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate/validate your expressions.
+You can use [this generator](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate/validate your expressions.

-**Note:** Cron Builds are using UTC timezone.
+**Note:** Cron Builds are timed with the UTC timezone.

 ## Matrix Modification